Frequently Asked Questions

 I make prints at my discretion.
-I choose not to make prints of most of the custom work I do because it is very personal (portraits of people's passed loved ones, dogs, kids, etc.) I do reserve the right to create prints of any of my work, at any time though UNLESS stated otherwise by me in writing.
+I choose not to make prints of some of the custom work I do because it is very personal (portraits of people's passed loved ones, dogs, kids, etc.) I do reserve the right to create prints of any of my work, at any time though UNLESS stated otherwise by me in writing.
 If you have questions about this please email me.

 Now that I own an original of yours, can I make prints or reproduce it?

-NO!
-The artist ALWAYS maintains ownership of all copyrights of work produced.
+No. The artist ALWAYS maintains ownership of all copyrights of work produced.
 What that means is: buying an original painting does not mean you own the reproduction rights (or copyright.)
 My work may not be used in any way without my expressed written permission.
 Please email me if you have questions about this or want to let me know about someone using my work without my permission.